Simatwa/tdwnsv3/README.md

 ## Usage ##

-`$ tdwnsv` will fire up the server with the following default configurations:
+`$ tdwnsv3` will fire up the server with the following default configurations:

 <table style='text-align:center;'>
 <thead>